kandrsn99/Static-Web-Hosting-Docker-Nginx-Proxy/README.md

 # Web-Hosting-Docker-Container
 This is a sample of a webpage launchable with Docker.
 Docker makes it easy to deploy executables on a web-host.

-You may read about the summarized documentation of docker here:
+You may read about the summarized documentation of Docker here:
 [https://github.com/kandrsn99/Web-Hosting-Docker-Container/blob/main/Command_Line_Interface__Docker_Engine.pdf](https://github.com/kandrsn99/Web-Hosting-Docker-Sample/blob/main/Docker%20Command%20Line%20Interface.pdf)

-It shall be noted here you will need to install the docker engine on your local machine.
+It shall be noted here you will need to install the Docker Engine on your local machine.
 You may do this through the instructions on the following webpage: https://docs.docker.com/engine/install/

 In order to install this repository from the command line you will need to get the 'git' package on your linux machine.